Trollhag/Sanity-Astro-Pagebuilder-Template/README.md

-# A minimal Astro site with Sanity Studio
+# A minimal Astro site with Sanity Studio with a pagebuilder

 This starter uses [Astro](https://astro.build/) for the front end and [Sanity](https://sanity.io/) to handle its content.